sjl/red-tape/docs/08-rendering.markdown

 This form didn't have any form-level cleaners, but if it did we would have wanted to display those too (probably at the top of the form).

+Also remember that the `:data` in the form that we're using to prepopulate the field will now contain whatever the user submitted.
+That way we won't blow away the things the user typed if there happens to be an error.
+They can fix the error and just hit submit.